Episode 3

 Like, me too.

-Like, this is probably why I became a hoe, because I was exposed to sex young.
+Like, this is probably why I became a.

-They saying they exercising.
+Is going on, but they saying they exercising.

 You know what I mean?